|<<< | >>> | Feedback|

 Definition: product of length and maximum data rate of a fiber-optic link

 The term bandwidth–distance product (or bandwidth–length product) is often used in the context of optical fiber communications.
-It is usually defined as the product of the length of a fiber-optic link and its maximum optical bandwidth.
-The latter is strongly related to the data rate (in Gbit/s), with a conversion factor which depends on the used modulation format.
-The bandwidth–distance product is typically limited by the fact that the bit error rate rises sharply for too high data rates.
+It is usually defined as the product of the length of a fiber-optic link and its maximum signal bandwidth.
+That bandwidth is strongly related to the data rate (in Gbit/s), with a conversion factor which depends on the used modulation format.
+The bandwidth–distance product is typically limited by the phenomenon that the bit error rate rises sharply for too high data rates.

 How do you rate this article?

 If you like this article, share it with your friends and colleagues, e.g. via social media: